 - Trim trees and bushes so that branches aren’t touching the home

-- Do all closet doors, cabinet doors, entry doors work correctly?
+- Make sure all closet doors, cabinet doors, entry doors work correctly

 - Have the HVAC serviced and put in new filters

-- Make sure all of your windows open.
+- Do all of your windows open and stay open?
 Replace broken or torn screens

 - Paint rooms neutral colors and remove personal items/photos